Basvdbrink1998/Entry-linking-in-18th-century-VOC-slave-archives/README.md

 # Record linkage in 18th century VOC slave archives

 ## General info
-This repository contains code used during my masters thesis: Entry linking in 18th century VOC slave archives.
+This repository contains code used during my masters thesis: Record linkage in 18th century VOC slave archives.

 ## Technologies used
 All code is written in Python 3.6